New Nintendo 3DS: Hardware

 The New Nintendo 3DS family features various changes from prior models.
 The systems feature a slightly refined design, featuring colored face buttons resembling the Super Famicom's and PAL version Super Nintendo Entertainment System's color scheme.
 The New Nintendo 3DS's screen is 1.2 times the size of the original Nintendo 3DS, while the screen of the XL variant is the same size as its predecessor.
-Some models are produced with an IPS screen for the upper display, but some still retain the old twisted nematic screen for upper display.
+Some units are produced with IPS panels for one or both screens, but most still retain the old twisted nematic panels.
 There is no known correlation between model number or production date and display type.
 Nintendo has also not publicly addressed the discrepancies in production.

-A new feature known as "Super Stable 3D" improves the quality of the systems' autostereoscopic 3D effects by using a sensor to detect the angle that the player is viewing the screen at, and adjusting the effects to compensate.
+A new feature known as "Super Stable 3D" improves the quality of the systems' autostereoscopic 3D effects by using a sensor and dedicating one of the new CPU cores to detect the angle that the player is viewing the screen at with face tracking software, then adjusting the 3D effect to compensate.
 The sensor is also used as an ambient light sensor for automatic brightness adjustment.

 Both systems' bodies are slightly larger than their previous iterations, with the XL variant weighing slightly less than the previous 3DS XL.
 The system's game card slot, stylus holder, and power button were re-located to the base.
 The hardware wireless switch was also replaced by a software toggle.
-The standard New Nintendo 3DS features interchangeable front and back plates; 38 different designs were available at launch in Japan.
+Similar to the Game Boy Micro, the standard New Nintendo 3DS features interchangeable front and back plates; 38 different designs were available at launch in Japan.
 The XL variant does not allow use of these plates, instead having a couple of fixed metallic designs.